1. Are Banks and Private Credit Complements or Substitutes? - Job Market Paper

 Abstract.
 I show that laws protecting creditor rights can generate unintended economic costs, using data on firms’ use of off-balance sheet subsidiaries derived from 10-K text analysis and the staggered rollout of state-level provisions that strengthen repossession rights for creditors within these subsidiaries.
 Facing lower expected recovery and diminished bargaining power, bank lenders and bondholders of parent firms reprice this risk through higher loan spreads, tighter covenant protection, increased underwriting fees, and worse credit ratings.
 These shifts in the claims hierarchy and credit terms tighten financing conditions and raise entry barriers for young and small firms that rely on debt financing.

-4. Place-Based Distress and Access to Healthcare - with Cyrus Aghamolla and David Zhang
+4. The Private Option - with Cyrus Aghamolla and David Zhang